saifalbaghdadi/SAIF-Repo/README.md

 - 🍉 Healthy food

 ## I look forward to:
-- Deepening my knowledge in New Technology.
+- Deepening my knowledge in New Technology
 - Build my first Robot 🤖
-- Practice my English with the Becode people from abroad.
+- Practice my English with the Becode people from abroad
-- Looking for a new interesting job in IT.
+- Looking for a new interesting job in IT

 ## Three things I value the most to work as a team:
-- Communication.
+- Communication
-- The possibility for everyone to experiment and try everything.
+- The possibility for everyone to experiment and try everything
-- Structure, clarity in tasks and work division.
+- Structure, clarity in tasks and work division

 ## Fears I might have:
-- Being stuck during hours with the same bug.
+- Being stuck during hours with the same bug
-- Having trouble to reach for help.
+- Having trouble to reach for help
 - Forgetting to feed the birds when I get home late 🦜

 ---